AmosJustina9/Sales-Analysis-Dashboard/README.md

 Slicers was created to enhance users interactions and ensure all visualisation display accurately.

 ## Tools Used:
+1.  ##	Python:
--	Python: For data preprocessing
+-   For data preprocessing
+-   For data transformation

+2.  ##	Power BI:
--	Power BI: To create visualisation on dashboard
+ - To create interactive visualisation
+ - For creation of Dashboard